mongodb/docs/source/reference/configuration-options.rst

    You may set this value multiple times to bind :option:`mongod` to multiple IP addresses.

-.. setting:: maxCons
+.. setting:: maxConns

    *Default:* depends on system settings.

-   Specifies a value to set the maximum number of simultaneous connections that :option:`mongod` will accept.
+   Specifies a value to set the maximum number of simultaneous connections that :option:`mongod` or :option:`mongos` will accept.
 This setting will have no effect if it is higher than your operating system's configured maximum connection tracking threshold.

-TODO factcheck maxcons
+   This is particularly useful for :option:`mongos` if you have a client that creates a number of collections but allows them to timeout rather than close the collections.
+When you set :setting:`maxConns`, ensure the value is slightly higher than the size of the connection pool or the total number of connections to prevent erroneous connection spikes from propagating to the members of a :term:`shard` cluster.

 .. setting:: objcheck

    *Default:* false

-   Set to ``true`` to force :option:`mongod` to validate all requests from clients upon receipt.
+   Set to ``true`` to force :option:`mongod` to validate all requests from clients upon receipt  to ensure that invalid objects are never inserted into the database.

 .. setting:: logpath